japolpolskie-cyber/AI-Content-Repurposing/README.md

 # AI-Content-Repurposing
-AI-powered workflow that transforms long-form content into platform-ready social media posts using Zapier and OpenAI.
+AI-powered workflow that transforms long-form content into platform-ready social media posts using Zapier and Zapier AI Agent.
 # AI Content Repurposing using Zapier

 Automatically transform long-form content into multiple social media posts using AI and Zapier.